 - Action Girl: Veronica has trained most of her life in armed and unarmed combat.
 She is extremely good in either case.

 - Ambiguous Time Period: It is hard to pinpoint exactly when the movie is supposed to be set.
-The cars and the dresses the women wear all point out to The '50s, but the television in William and Veronica’s motel room is in color with a digital display and the guns they use are far more modern than that.
+The dresses the women wear all point out to The '50s and the cars range from the 1960s-70s, but the television in William and Veronica’s motel room is in color with a digital display and the guns they use are far more modern than that.

 - And the Adventure Continues: Veronica kills the four murderous boys, then William picks her up (apparently having been monitoring the action with a sniper rifle, and he could have intervened at any time) to congratulate her on finishing her training before they head off to find more slashers to kill.

 - An Axe to Grind: Danny’s weapon of choice when killing girls is an axe.
 He has even named it.

 - Ax-Crazy: Danny is the most outwardly unstable member of the group.
 Once he is in the woods he loses all semblances of composure and sanity.
 Coincidentally enough, his weapon of choice is an axe.

 - Batter Up!: Nelson’s weapon of choice to murder girls is a baseball bat.

 - Big Bad: Jameson, the leader of the male killers.

 - Combat Pragmatist: Veronica is not above drugging her marks beforehand so that they're easier to deal with.